menmoe/yt-downloader/README.md

 # YT Downloader

-A clean, modern desktop app for downloading YouTube videos and playlists as **MP3** or **MP4**.
-No terminal or commands needed — just paste a URL and click download.
+A desktop app (and self-hosted web interface) for downloading YouTube videos and playlists as MP3 or MP4.
+No terminal required.
+Paste a URL, pick your settings, and download.

 > **Pre-built binaries are available on the [Releases page](../../releases).
 No Python required.**